Read our detailed article about selling your house at a property auction.

 Property auctions in the UK follow a structured approach.
 Initially, sellers list their properties with an auctioneer.
 These listings then appear on property auction sites, allowing potential buyers to view and research them.

-Before auction days, interested parties can request free valuations and access legal documents related to the properties.
 On the day of the auction, registered bidders compete to become the winning bidder.
 The winning bid leads to the exchange of contracts, followed by the completion of the sale.

-Key differences between traditional and modern auctions
+Differences between traditional and modern auctions

 Traditional 28-day auction (unconditional)

 In traditional auctions, the winning bidder is legally bound to purchase the property immediately.
-This means the exchange of contracts happens on the day of the auction, and completion typically occurs within 28 days.
+This means the exchange of contracts happens on the day of the auction, and completion occurs within 28 days.

 Buyers must be prepared with financing as they are committed to the sale upon winning the bid.
 These auctions often attract seasoned investors and buyers ready for immediate action.